victorsamun/configvalidator/README.md

 There are basic validators:
 * `ItemDefaultValidator` — always returns true
-* `ItemStringValidator` — checks equals a string with given (probably, case-insensitive)
+* `ItemStringValidator` — checks if a string equals to given (probably, case-insensitive)
 * `ItemRegexValidator` — checks matching a string to given regexp
-* `ItemNumberValidator` — checks that a string is non-negative integer
+* `ItemNumberValidator` — checks that a string is a non-negative integer

 And validator-composers which allow to create more complex checks:
 * `ItemNotValidator`, `ItemAndValidator`, `ItemOrValidator` — first-order logic on validators
-* `ItemCountValidator` — takes a validator and functions that checks number of validator's true positives (i.e. returns `True`)
+* `ItemCountValidator` — takes a validator and a function that check number of validator's true positives (i.e. returns `True`)

 ## Examples